 Know Your Insurance Policy

-As attorneys representing members of the construction industry, we are constantly emphasizing to our clients the importance of reviewing and understanding their insurance policies.
+As mediation/arbitrations representing members of the construction industry, we are constantly emphasizing to our clients the importance of reviewing and understanding their insurance policies.
 Often times, a client knows that the company is insured, but does not understand what is covered, and sometimes more importantly, what is not covered by the policy.

 In Nova Casualty Company vs. Willis, 2010 WL 2594801 (Fla.
 3rd DCA June 30, 2010), a property owner hired a general contractor to trim mangroves on a waterfront parcel near the John Pennekamp Coral Reef State Park in the Florida Keys.
 The general contractor hired a landscaping subcontractor to perform that work.
 The landscaping contractor was insured under a commercial general liability policy (“CGL”) by Nova Casualty.
 Since Mangroves are protected trees, the work in question required a special permit from the Florida Department of Environmental Protection.
 The owner obtained such a permit, which contained two key restrictions: (1) the mangroves could not be trimmed to a height of less than ten feet, and (2) only mangroves on the landward side of the mean high-water mark could be trimmed.
 The mangroves on the seaward side of the mean high-water mark were on land owned by the State of Florida and were not authorized to be cut.